-If a fire should be found by faculty, staff or student they should immediately activate one of the fire alarm pull stations located through out our the buildings on campus then exit the building.
+If a fire should be found by faculty, staff or student they should immediately activate one of the fire alarm pull stations located throughout the buildings on campus then exit the building.
 Once clear of the building he/ she should immediately dial 9-1-1 and notify the local fire department.